 Even in the midst of all of the insanity that comes with being told that death is on the doorstep, I took the time to think about what Christmas meant for me.
 What was really important?
 And I acknowledged all the little things that are unique to my family (you know the ones, you have some, too!), and really dressed them up.

 Even though it was probably the worst apple pie in my life (I don’t think the salt water and the tears I shed while I was making it helped any), it was made with such love and such care because I was making it for him.
 And even though he could barely hold the fork to eat it, the gratitude and appreciation in his eye made it all worthwhile.

+Traditions become legacy, right down to the ones that seem crazy or silly.
 In honouring them and keeping them present, we honour our family and our ancestors, and we keep their memory alive.
 This Christmas will be hard, and as a result we’ve chosen to bring all of our traditions and do something completely different, so that last year’s Christmas stands alone in our memories.